 - Gave a gift of real property to the museum with retained life use

 - Made other types of gifts with future benefit as determined by the Exploratorium Board of Directors

 Confirmation may be provided through a letter to the Exploratorium describing the gift, or by completion of a gift confirmation form, which is available through the Development Office.

 Recognition and Benefits

 In addition to the satisfaction that comes with knowing that you are helping to secure the financial future of the museum, the benefits of membership in the Oppenheimer Circle include:

-- Invitations to special museum events
+- Special access to museum programs and events

 If you prefer, your membership in the Oppenheimer Circle may be anonymous for purposes of recognition, but participation in activities at the Exploratorium is still encouraged.